bosd/invoice2data/README.md

 - line > If first_line is not provided, this will be used as the primary line pattern.
 If first_line is provided, this is the pattern for any sub-lines such as line item details.
 - skip_line > Optional.
 If first_line is passed, this pattern indicates which sub-lines will be skipped and their data not recorded.
 This is useful if tables span multiple pages and you need to skip over page numbers or headers that appear mid-table.
 - last_line > Optional.
 If first_line is passed, this pattern denotes the final line of the sub-lines and is included in the output data.

+:warning: Invoice2data uses a yaml templating system.
+The yaml templates are loaded with [pyyaml](https://github.com/yaml/pyyaml) which is a pure python implementation. (thus rather slow)
+As an alternative json templates can be used.
+Which are natively better supported by python.

+The performance with yaml templates can be greatly increased **10x** by using [libyaml](https://github.com/yaml/libyaml) It can be installed on most distributions by:
+`sudo apt-get libyaml-dev`

 ## Development